ThienNguyen3001/ThienNguyen3001/README.md

 ---

 ## ❔ About Me:
-- 🔭 I’m currently a *3rd-year Computer Science student** at **UEH (University of Economic Ho Chi Minh City)**.
+- 🔭 I’m currently a **3rd-year Computer Science student** at **UEH (University of Economic Ho Chi Minh City)**.
-- 📚 Passionate about Machine Learning, Data Science, Data Analysis, and Big Data.
+- 📚 Passionate about Machine Learning, Data Science and AI-Automation.

 ---